 Since the Pittsburgh Penguins entered the league along with six other franchises back in 1967 — one of them being their in-state rival Philadelphia Flyers — the organization has been writing a rather rich chapter for the history books.

-The Penguins have discovered both peaks and valleys throughout the 53 years of existence.
+The Penguins have discovered both peaks and valleys throughout their 54 years of existence.
 However, it was not until the ’90s that the professional ice hockey club from Pennsylvania really started to shine.
 The main and most obvious faces of that change would be their star players.
 With names like Mario Lemieux, Paul Coffey, Mark Recchi, and Jaromír Jágr, there is no doubt about who stole the spotlight.

 Yet, to be able to win the Stanley Cup, a team also needs to be led by an off-ice authority.
 By somebody who has the power to set the direction of a team and hold on to it.
 Luckily for the Penguins, they have had several such great head coaches.
 Who are the top three in the history of the franchise?

 3. Michel Therrien

 The Penguins were entering the 2005-06 campaign with expectations set way higher than in previous seasons.
 The then-head coach Eddie Olczyk was given a much more accomplished team and a young prodigy named Sidney Crosby to work with.
 However, following a run of eight losses in nine games, he was fired, and general manager Craig Patrick replaced him with a former Montreal Canadiens coach Michel Therrien.

 This context is crucial to understanding Therrien’s role with the Penguins.
 At that time, the organization was struggling both financially and competitively and needed to turn the tides.
 Relocation hung in the air and the owners, Lemieux and Ron Burkle, were under pressure.
 As luck would have it, Therrien delivered.